tc39/notes/es7/2016-09/sept-28.md

 MRS: We could say that it just doesn't work properly if you import it as ES6.

-BF: Common on npm: "import {Component} from 'React'".
+BFS: Common on npm: "import {Component} from 'React'".

 ESM Doable needs
 - Context: